 Chester, PA 19022

-- Don't Give In!
-Remember, you are not responsible for any bill or checks cashed as a result of identity theft.
-If any merchant, financial institution, or agency tries to, simply state your willingness to cooperate, but do not allow anyone to force you into paying for fraudulent debt charges.
+Remember, you are not responsible for any bills or checks cashed as a result of identity theft.
+If any merchant, financial institution, or agency tries to make you responsible, tell them that you’ll cooperate but do not allow anyone to force you into paying for fraudulent charges.

 The Federal Trade Commission also has many resources to assist you in the event of Identity Theft.
 These include:

 - Report Identity Theft and Get a Recovery Plan- https://www.identitytheft.gov/

 - Identity Theft Recovery Steps- https://www.identitytheft.gov/steps